open-telemetry/opentelemetry-dotnet/docs/metrics/README.md

 #### Cardinality overflow example

-In the following example we set the maximum number of `MetricPoint`s allowed to be `3` for two metrics.
-This means that for these metrics, the SDK will only export measurements for up to `3` distinct key/value combinations.
+In the following example we set the cardinality limit to `3` for two metrics and leave the SDK default (`2000`) for one metric.
+For the two metrics with cardinality limit set the SDK will only export measurements for up to `3` distinct key/value combinations.

 > [!NOTE]
 > One `MetricPoint` is reserved on every `Metric` for the special case where